 Dividends Paid by REITs Generally Do Not Qualify for Reduced Tax Rates.
-In general, the maximum U.S. federal income tax rate for qualified dividends paid to individual U.S. stockholders is eligible for a reduced 20%.
-Unlike U.S. federal income tax rate.
+In general, qualified dividends paid to individual U.S. stockholders are eligible for a reduced 20% U.S. federal income tax rate.
 However, unlike dividends received from a corporation that is not a REIT, our regular dividends (i.e., dividends other than capital gain dividends) paid to individual U.S. stockholders generally are not eligible for the reduced rates on qualified dividends and are instead taxed at ordinary income rates.
-However, individual U.S. stockholders generally may deduct 20% of such regular dividends under Section 199A of the Code, reducing the effective tax rate applicable to such dividends (although such provision will expire after 2025 December 31, 2025 absent future legislation).
+However, individual U.S. stockholders generally may deduct 20% of our regular dividends under Section 199A of the Code, reducing the effective tax rate applicable to such dividends (although such provision will expire after December 31, 2025 absent future legislation).